harryHC/sanity-plugin-text-generator/README.md

 This plugin for Sanity CMS allows you to generate text content using Gemma 3.
 It provides options to generate, summarise, and translate text.

+## Features

+- Generate new content
+- Summarize existing content
+- Translate content to various languages
+- Cancel text generation in progress with a stop button

 ## Running the Development Server

 To run the development server, use the following command: